TwixGamer00/darknred/README.md

 **Manual installation**
 If you want to install the theme manually remove the folders resources and public from /var/www/pterodactyl and replace them with the folders in this repository, and replace tailwind.config.js (also in /var/www/pterodactyl) with the one in this repository
-Then rebuild the panel by running `yarn build`
+Then rebuild the panel by running `yarn build:production`